ishswar/yaml-to-table/README.md

 Convert YAML file to text/html table for documentation

 # Introduction
   Time to time I needed to document YAML files for end-users.
+And best way so far we have seen is to build table and put each field in table row and document it.
   I need a quick script that will take YAML file and generated (html) table;
    only thing I needed to do was to input some help text that explains field

-   With this python script it will do just that - give input file and format (text or html) it will
+   Above need gave way to this python script; it will do just that - given input file and format (text or html) it will
-   it iterates over each yaml section and builds table out of it
+   it iterates over each yaml section and builds table(s) out of it

+   As of now it creates multiple tables based on top level YAML sections

-   This mainly uses two python library 'pyaml' and 'prettyTable'
+   This mainly uses two python libraries '*pyaml*' and '*prettyTable*'

    [PYAML](https://pyyaml.org/wiki/PyYAML): For reading the yaml file
    [PrettyTable](https://pypi.org/project/PrettyTable/): For printing text tables or HTML table